 Darren holds a black belt in Kyokushin Karate, and a black belt in Aki-jujitsu and loves training in and teaching Martial arts.
 He has a wife, Lisa, and two children, Kira and Preston.
 Darren also enjoys daily cold showers, Wim Hof Breathing and regular cold water plunges.
 Thank you for all you do in the community, Darren, and keep slappin’ that bass! 💚

-Cristina Marie Pires!
-Cristina grew up in São Paulo, Brazil where she lived with her parents and 4 other siblings.
+Cristina Marie Pires grew up in São Paulo, Brazil where she lived with her parents and 4 other siblings.
 She moved to Davis in 1995 to visit a long time friend whose parents were also from Brazil and were here working on their PHDs in agronomy.
 Cristina loved Davis and decided to stay!
 She graduated from Davis Senior High School and started taking courses at UCD Extension.
 Around this time, Cristina met a lady who was quadriplegic and started working for her to practice her English.
 Through this work Cristina became interested in the field of healthcare.
-After going to Sacramento City College, she transferred to Sac State and got a degree in Nursing Science.￼￼ Right after that she became pregnant and stayed home for 10 years taking care of her 4 kids.
-She now works in-home with people with spinal cord injuries and dialysis.
-She will be moving to the hospital setting soon.
+After going to Sacramento City College, she transferred to Sac State and got a degree in Nursing Science.
+Right after that she became pregnant and stayed home for 10 years taking care of her 4 kids.
+Cristina worked in in-home with people with spinal cord injuries for many years then moved to dialysis.
+When the pandemic hit, Cristina left dialysis end joined Sutter at a Covid clinic where she worked as a Rapid Response Nurse overseeing over a thousand patients a day at times.
+She now works in pediatrics and is really happy to work with kids, her passion all along.
 Christina has also volunteered for the Davis Phoenix Coalition and has been actively involved in an anti-bullying movement which she partnered with Eva M. Dopico (rest in peace querida) to bring about positive change at Cesar Chavez Elementary School.
 Christina is a huge supporter of all the major yearly events in Davis and she loves the Davis community!
 Cristina wishes we could all live in peace and love one another more.
 She wishes we would take more time to thank each and every person each day for their share in making our world livable.
 She is also thankful for the nurses and doctors for helping in this disastrous moment, but above all she wants to thank each and everyone in our community for sheltering in place so we can get healthy again.
 “I miss all of u!
 I love u Davis people!!” -Cristina.
 Thank you for all you do for our community Cristina!
-You rock! 😊❤️
+You rock!

 Kate Mellon-Anibaba lives in Davis, CA with her husband and two sons.
 She is most well known for founding the group “Statement of Love” in response to Trump’s Election in 2016.
 That same year she organised a 1,00 persons rally in response to the hateful vandalism of the Islamic Center of Davis.
 She is also the curator of the “Statement of Love Mural/Mosaic” located in downtown Davis celebrating diversity, immigration, social justice and LGBTQ rights.
 The Installation supported by a “Davis Community Art Grant” includes over 500 heart shaped tiles hand painted by local community members.
 Kate was awarded Women of the Year in 2017 from Congressman John Garamendi for her commitment to love in the face of hate.
 She continues to bring community together virtually by starting the Covid-19 Community Response Facebook group and Website this year.
 She asked me to paint her with her children because they are the driving force behind her fierce advocacy for those most marginalized.
 She hopes they grow up seeing her create change towards a more inclusive and loving society and feel empowered to do the same.